alnah/problem-solving/README.md

 	- type: what are the data types form?
 	- scope: variables used are global, local? is it an inner function?

+## Start to resolve simple and impacting problems first
+In a big project you just don't have to solve every problem at once.
+What to do then?
+There's plenty of problems that are easier with more impact on usability.

+- which problems we're attacking seriously right now
+- which problems we're just doing something that kind of sucks but it's good enough for now

+Making decisions later allows a more knowledgeable you/person, with more context, to tackle your problems.
+Contrary to popular belief, good craftsmanship isn't just about immediately addressing problems but knowing when to address problem them for optimal results.

 ## Problems
 - exceptions and error messages are your friends!
 - they are opportunies to grow